CommanderKV/School-Class-Manager-for-D2L/README.md

   so hello world again.
 You will also get details like what ip its bound to and what port its listening to as well.

+  You will also need to change the domain names to use your own link as they are set to the domain I've set it to.